OpenTTD/grfcodec/README.txt

   <num-ids> is not correct.
 Action 4 <num-ent>: Count of strings found in the action 4.
 This includes the last one, even if its terminating null is missing.
+Action 7/9 <varsize>: Only corrected if the sprite length, variable, and condition all agree on the correct value.
+For bit-tests, this value is corrected to 01.
 Action A <num-sets>: Only corrected if a corrected value exists that makes the sprite length agree with num-sets.
 Action E <num>: Only corrected if a corrected value exists that makes the